-Lavender is an ideal plant for sunny porches and patios where the clean, fresh scent will enhance your outdoor living areas.
+When you grow lavender from seeds in pots, you get to see the entire process, from seed to flower.
+Lavender (Lavandula spp., zones 5-10 depending on species) is an ideal plant for sunny porches and patios where the clean, fresh scent will enhance your outdoor living areas.
 A native of the Mediterranean, lavender enjoys full sun and can tolerate some drought.
-Lavender is most commonly cloned from root division or cuttings.
+Lavender is most commonly propagated from root division or cuttings.
 Seed propagation, while time-consuming, is an important way to promote genetic diversity in your plant colony.

-Fill a seed-propagation flat with seed-starting compost.
+Fill a seed-propagation flat with seed-starting mix.
 Select a seed flat that has drainage holes in the bottom.
-Scatter the lavender seeds over the compost so that they are spaced about 1/4 inch apart.
+Scatter the lavender seeds over the mix so that they're spaced about 1/4 inch apart.

 Transplant the seedlings when they are 1 inch tall.
 Fill individual 2-inch pots with potting soil.
 Pick the lavender seedlings out of the propagation tray by sliding a trowel under a section of the seedlings and lifting them up.
 Divide the seedlings with your finger tips, being careful not to damage the roots.

-Make a hole that is about 1/2 inch deep in the center of each pot with a pencil or your index finger.
+Make a hole in the center of each pot with a pencil or your index finger.
 Place one lavender seedling in each pot.
 Make sure the base of the stem is at the same level in the new pot as it was in the propagation tray.

 Press the soil down around each lavender seedling to secure it in the soil.
 Top-water the pots using a gentle misting spray.
 Soak the pots until water drains from the holes in the bottom.
 Water the seedlings when the top of the soil begins to feel dry to the touch.